-After le tamā o lo'u tinā died in 02015, I became entrenched in a harrowing two-year family feud over whether to keep or sell the home that he designed & built on Vancouver Island over the course of three decades.
+After le tamā o lo'u tinā died in 02015, I became entrenched in a harrowing two-year family feud over whether to keep or sell the fale that he designed & built for our 'aiga over the course of three decades.
 A lifelong explorer, naturalist, and Indigenous rights advocate, he was also a masterful gardener and ecological steward, and considered the fanua upon which he lived a third of his olaga to be sacred.
 As a child, I was completely enchanted by his home, olaga, and spirit, and grew extremely close to him into my adulthood.
 I eventually moved to Metchosin in 02017 in order to honour his legacy and to prevent the home from being sold, while concurrently reflecting upon my own journey to le motu.

 I now strive to connect more deeply to the home which surrounds and nurtures me through stewardship, observation, writing, and art.
 Furthermore, as my roots have grown deeper here and become intertwined with those of my partner Kate, I have been developing an ecologically-oriented creative practice with her called Hummingcrow & Co.
 This endeavour empowers us to learn/grow together artistically while highlighting the power and importance of environmental connection & stewardship.
 Through these efforts we are channeling le tamā o lo'u tinā's spirit and linking up with adjacent community projects.